Slovakia plans curbs on those unvaccinated for COVID-19 as hospitals fill up | Health

 - Slovak Republic

-Slovakia's hospitals are in a critical situation because of a surge in coronavirus infections and the government will decide on Thursday on tighter restrictions to limit access to services for unvaccinated people, Prime Minister Eduard Heger said.
+Slovakia's hospitals are in a critical situation dealing with a surge in coronavirus infections and the government will approve measures on Thursday to limit access to services for unvaccinated people, Prime Minister Eduard Heger said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)